EB-3 Visa Timeline 2026: Complete Process Breakdown

 Step 3: I-140 Immigrant Petition — 6–12 Months (or 15 Days Premium)

 After PERM approval, your employer files the I-140 petition with USCIS.
-Premium processing is available for $2,965 (15 business days) — a popular option to speed things up.
+Premium processing is available for $2,965 (15 business days) — an option available to employers.

 Step 4: Final Processing